Sebastian (song): Release

 "Sebastian" was released as the band's debut single in August 1973, preceding The Human Menagerie, which followed in November.
-The song failed to enter the UK Singles Chart, including after a second reissue in November 1973, but the song became a big hit in continental Europe, including reaching the top spot on the Belgian Ultratop 50 Wallonia chart.
+According to the Evening Sentinel, it had sold just over 4,000 copies in the UK by 20 October 1973.
+Although it ultimately failed to enter the UK Singles Chart, even with a second reissue in November 1973, the song became a big hit in continental Europe, including reaching the top spot on the Belgian Ultratop 50 Wallonia chart.
 In a 2014 interview with the Sunday Express, Harley said of the song's European success, "It happened so quickly.
 I didn't pay many dues to be honest.
 That's what the New Musical Express held against me at the time."

 The failure of "Sebastian" and The Human Menagerie in the UK led EMI to feel that Harley had yet to record a potential hit single.
-In response he went away and re-worked one of his unrecorded songs called "Judy Teen", which became a number five hit for the band in June 1974.
-Before its release, EMI agreed hold the song back at the beginning of 1974 and re-issue "Sebastian" on 18 January for the third time as a UK single.
+In response, he went away and re-worked one of his unrecorded songs called "Judy Teen", which became a number five hit for the band in June 1974.
+Before its release, EMI agreed to hold the song back at the beginning of 1974 and re-issue "Sebastian" on 18 January for the third time as a UK single.
 This was at the band's insistence, but it still did not enter the charts.

 "Sebastian" was released by EMI Records on 7-inch vinyl in the UK, Belgium, France, Germany, the Netherlands, Portugal, Italy, Japan, Australia and Mexico.
 In the US, EMI released "Sebastian" as a promotional only single.
 For its release as a single, the seven minute song was shortened down to make its length more friendly for radio.
 Harley was never entirely happy about having the song cut down and he described the editing of the track as "sacrilege" to Music Scene in 1974.
 The B-side, "Rock and Roll Parade", was written by Harley and produced by Harrison.
 It was exclusive to the single, but later appeared as a bonus track on the 2004 CD re-issue of The Human Menagerie, and also on the 2012 EMI box-set compilation Cavaliers: An Anthology 1973-1974.